rain-sk/synth.kitchen/notes.md

 ### Part 5

 The api build is failing because I'm importing from /lib/shared in a way that docker isn't happy with.
 I'll need to figure out another way forward.

+### Part 6

+I've updated the dockerfile setup to be able to include files from lib/shared.
+There's now something wrong with the login function which doesn't really make sense.